syncfusion-content/ej2-angular-docs/ej2-angular/query-builder/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Query builder component | Syncfusion
+title: Getting Started with Angular Query Builder Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Query builder component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular Query Builder component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Query builder component
+# Getting started with Angular Query Builder component

 This section explains how to create and demonstrate the basic usage of the [Angular Query Builder](https://www.syncfusion.com/angular-components/angular-query-builder) module.